 63. Interact with Vadi Tribe in Gujarat – India’s Original Snake Charmers

 If you have ever wondered from where does India get its tag of “the land of snake charmers”, you will find your answer in the Vadi Tribe.
 Vadi Tribe in Gujarat is known for its skill as snake charmers.
 Young children not more than five years old can be seen sitting close to a venomous Cobra and hardly flinching.
 While they may not let you on the secret to snake charming, they can give you some pretty awesome moments to add to your list of incredible offbeat experiences in India.

 64. Pushkar Camel Fair – A riot of colors

 Pushkar in Rajasthan plays host to a splendid camel fair every year in the month of October or November, starting from Kartik Poornima.
-The event attracts lakhs of tourists every year- some interested in trading camels, while others just enjoying the spectacle, and to cater them, Pushkar has a plethora of royal resorts .
+The event attracts lakhs of tourists- some interested in trading camels, while others just enjoying the spectacle, and to cater them, Pushkar has a plethora of royal resorts .
 Camels are decorated in colorful attire for selling, and there are local Rajasthani delicacies to be had at the fair.
 If you want a different experience of India- this is it.

 65. Stay in a royal hotel in Rajasthan – Feel like a King!